benchristelcom/benchristelcom.github.io/src/posts/escape-plan/index.md

 "Harmless" means it doesn't cause the bad psychological symptoms I described in Stage I. It should also be something that's *easy* to get yourself to do.
-As a bad example, you could say "my default activity is doing pushups" but realistically that's not gonna happen every time you feel the urge to reach for your phone.
+As a bad example, you could say "my default activity is doing pushups";
+realistically, that's not gonna happen every time you feel the urge to reach for your phone.
 You might have to do a bit of experimentation to find something that is both harmless and effortless.